sno2/minifier/README.md

 import { Language, minify } from "https://deno.land/x/minifier/mod.ts";
 ```

-> For simpliciy, we will not be including the import statements in our code examples.
+> For simplicity, we will not be including the import statements in our code examples.
 Therefore, it is implicit that you can import what you need by adjusting the code above.

 ## Docs